TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 By default, a `General` format is used.
 If the value is a number, a bunch of hard coded formatting rules are applied.
 Booleans are formatted as `TRUE` or `FALSE`.
 Strings are displayed as is.
 Otherwise, formatting proceeds using [rules encoded in the format string](https://support.microsoft.com/en-us/office/review-guidelines-for-customizing-a-number-format-c0a1d1fa-d3f4-4018-96b7-9c9354dd99f5).

 The Excel UI lets you pick from a list of built-in formats or create a custom format.
-However, internally everything uses the same format pattern language.
+Internally everything uses the same format pattern language.

 # Cell Value